hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > May in the court a casting witness be.
 >
-> Upon the statute then an action's brought,
+> Upon the statute then an action's brought[^203],
 >
 > And thus the Publican's securely caught;

->
+[^203]: Actions on this Statute are mostly brought against the proprietors of the rooms — the informers seldom trouble themselves about the company — the £100 is their object.

 > To evade the penalty he has then no chance,
 >
 > As these swear money paid, and prove the dance.